 incremental backup of a MySQL server, including all databases

 and tables.
 We show two alternatives, one using the

 have to keep track of LSN values between one backup and the

 next.
-Instead, you can just specify the directory of the
+Instead, you can just specify the location of the previous

 mysqlbackup figures out the starting point